We have genuine and legitimate concerns. This post updates the one at American Thinker.

 It would be helpful if Mr. Pintak would research Islam and find out the context of why Americans throughout our history had doubts about it.

 But Foreign Policy magazine doesn’t stop there.
-In a piece titled, “If Islam Is a Religion of Violence, So Is Christianity,” by Julia Ioffe, she brings up the Crusades.
+In a piece titled, “If Islam Is a Religion of Violence, So Is Christianity,” by Julia Joffe, she brings up the Crusades.
 They were equally violent as Jihad.

 If that was a perversion of Christianity, as many argue, or a fluke, then why can we not extend the same thinking toward, say, the Muslim conquests of the Middle East, or, dare I say it, the Islamic State?
 You cannot argue that one religion is inherently violent because of the following historical examples, and then wave away the violent history of Christianity and say the exception proves the rule.

-Before I get to the main point, it should be pointed out that the Church responded to four hundred years of Islamic aggression, as Muslim armies waged jihad throughout the Mediterranean world, even all the way to Iran and India (see the Truth about Islamic Jihad and Imperialism: A Timeline).
+Before I get to the main point, it should be noted that the Church responded to four hundred years of Islamic aggression, as Muslim armies waged jihad throughout the Mediterranean world, even all the way to Iran and India (see the Truth about Islamic Jihad and Imperialism: A Timeline).
 So it was a defensive war — certainly not initiated by the Church in a vacuum — to allow Christians free trade and access to pilgrimage spots.
 Also, the Church and State in the Medieval Age were fused together (though some forward-thinking believers tried to keep them separate).
 The Kings and Emperors saw themselves much as Old Testament Kings did — God’s anointed.
 Ideally, however, the Church and State should gave been kept separate, when the Pope asked for help from the Kings.

 No jihad.
 No Crusades.
 Peace.